 Step-3 Cream preparation

-It's easy to prepare cream using a beater.
-Just whip together all the ingredients like thickened cream, vanilla and icing sugar until the cream is thick.
+Whip together all the ingredients, like thickened cream, vanilla, and icing sugar, until the cream is thick.

 But in this recipe, I whipped cream with a hand whisk.
 To make this whipped cream by hand, the foremost important thing to take care of is to keep the temperature of the whipped cream as low as possible.

-In a chilled bowl, pour cream, vanilla and icing sugar.
-Whisk with a chilled whisk until cream starts to thicken up.
+In a chilled bowl, pour cream, vanilla, and icing sugar.
+Whisk with a chilled whisk until the cream starts to thicken.
 Make sure to keep your chilled bowl on an ice cube tray to avoid the risk of cream ending up with butter if its temperature is not maintained.

 Step-4 Cake assembly

 Remove the cake from the tin.
-I cut the cake into three equal parts by making two horizontal cuts.
-Spread the cream evenly on the second part of the cake, sandwich the first part on top and cut it into squares.
+Cut the cake into three equal parts by making two horizontal cuts (image 1 below).
+Spread the cream evenly on the second part of the cake (image 2), sandwich the first part on top, and cut it into squares (images 3-4).

 That's it!
-And here you go with super delicious raspberry lamingtons.
+And here you go with super delicious raspberry lamingtons or old-fashioned jelly cakes.
+Enjoy jelly cakes!!

 Storage

-These lamingtons are best served on the day you prepare them because the jelly and cream can spoil quickly.
-Keep these cakes in the fridge and can store them for up to 2-3 days.
+These lamingtons are best served the day you prepare them, as the jelly and cream can spoil quickly.
+Keep these cakes in the fridge and store them for up to 2-3 days.

 How many servings does the recipe make?